There are basically four main ways to start looking for work:

 Not all jobs out there are advertised.
 On the plus side, when you see an ad you know that the business definitely has a need to take someone on.
 On the downside you’ll be competing with everyone else who has seen the ad.
 It is however a good place to start!

+a.
+Target jobs that suit what you can offer.
 Don’t apply for jobs that ask for specific qualifications and experience you know you don’t have.
 You’re just setting yourself up for needless disappointment and wasting your own time.
-Better to target jobs that suit what you can offer.

-Follow the instructions on how to apply for a job carefully as often this it the first test set by the employer to see how well you can do this, and a good impression is needed to get your application short listed for an interview.
+b.
+Follow the instructions on how to apply for a job carefully as often this is the first test set by the employer to see how well you can do this, and a good impression is needed to get your application short listed for an interview.

 2. Employment agencies